Royal Consort Wonsun Suk-Bi

-Royal Consort Wonsun of the Gyeongju Kim clan or before called as Primary Lady Gyeongheung was a Korean Royal Consort as the 8th wife of King Hyeonjong of Goryeo and the mother of Queen Gyeongseong.
+Pure Consort Wonsun of the Gyeongju Kim clan or before called as Mistress Gyeongheungwon was a Korean Royal Consort as the 8th wife of King Hyeonjong of Goryeo and the mother of Queen Gyeongseong.

 Biography

 Early life and background

 She was born into the Gyeongju Kim clan as the daughter of Kim In-wi.
 Her sister would become Yi Ja-yeon's wife and the mother of the future Queen Inye, Consort Ingyeong, and Consort Injeol.

 Palace life

 Although she was unknown when she first entered the palace, she was initially honoured as Primary Lady Gyeongheung and given the Gyeongheung Residence as her manor.
 In 1024 (15th year reign of Hyeonjong of Goryeo), she was given a consort's royal title, Deok-Bi.
 Meanwhile, her father was given a royal government position and received 300 Sik-eup.

 With King Hyeonjong of Goryeo, she had one child, a daughter.
 Their daughter married her own half-brother, King Deokjong and was posthumously known as "Queen Gyeongseong".